 Don't Underestimate Startup Founders or Martial Artists

 We go to school and we expect some people to go off and do extraordinary things.
-We make educated guesses based on their people skills and/ or their grades.
+We make educated guesses based on their people skills and/ or grades.
 We don't generally base it off of someone's level of curiosity, but maybe we should.
 Sometimes oddball kids find oddball paths.

 I was curious how this awkward kid who I never thought would grow up, became this adult who mentors others.
 From where I last saw Peat to where he is now, it wasn't a direct straight-line transition.
 So I asked Peat about his life playbook: